 With proper care, dental implants should last a lifetime.

-If you have a missing tooth or teeth, reach out to the experts at Dentistry for Life in Center City.
+If you have a missing tooth or teeth, reach out to the experts at Dentistry for Life in Philadelphia.
 We can find out whether you’re a good candidate for dental implants and show you how dental implant durability can restore your beautiful, healthy smile.

 Philadelphia dentist offers saturday and sunday appointments.